Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/test/samples/sample1-basic-operations/sample1-basic-operations.md

 DeleteSecretOperation operation = secretClient.StartDeleteSecret(secret.Name);
 ```

-## Purging a deleted key
+## Purging a deleted secret

-If the Azure Key Vault is soft delete-enabled and you want to permanently delete the secret before its `ScheduledPurgeDate`, the secret needs to be purged.
+If the Azure KeyVault is soft delete-enabled and you want to permanently delete the secret before its `ScheduledPurgeDate`, the secret needs to be purged.

 ```cpp Snippet:SecretSample1PurgeSecret
 // You only need to wait for completion if you want to purge or recover the secret.